Base64 Encode / Decode guide

 • Decode a Base64 string back to readable text.

-• Check API examples, headers, payloads, and data snippets.
+• Check API examples, headers, payloads, and data snippets without pasting real secrets.

 • Work locally without sending the text to a server.

-The Base64 tool encodes text as UTF-8 bytes before converting to Base64.
-It can also decode Base64 back into UTF-8 text when the data is valid text.
+The Base64 tool encodes readable text as UTF-8 bytes before converting those bytes to Base64.
+It can also decode Base64 back into UTF-8 text when the decoded bytes are valid readable text.

 How to read the answer